heresy-dnd/campaign-notes/Session logs/Session 2 - Chill vibes and chilled spines.md

 **HE** had agreed to it.
 ### HE WAS READY FOR IT AND HE CHOSE IT.

-As the hallucinations merge with reality, he suddenly takes a good look at the skeleton [[Bran Hornraven]] was talking about.
+As the hallucinations merge with reality, he suddenly takes a good look at the skeleton [[Bran]] was talking about.
 Taking a good look at it, he does not care if it is real or not - but the gang signs the skeletons throws at him gives him one last ounce of strength to gather his thoughts and manage to shoot a lightning bolt straight down, paralyzing whatever the fuck it is in the process.

 As it lets go, Messiah swims to the shore as fast as his lightning.